kotlin-hands-on/hands-on/README.md

 This repository is the code corresponding to the hands-on lab `{link to hands-on lab}`.

-If the lab describes creating the project step-by-step, the state of the project after each step should be present in the project and stored in a separate branch or branches.
-If one branch is enough, it can be called `solutions` (see [Introduction to Coroutines and Channels](https://play.kotlinlang.org/hands-on/Introduction%20to%20Coroutines%20and%20Channels/01_Introduction) as an example).
-If each steps modifies the whole project, intermediate steps should be stored in different branches (see [Introduction to Kotlin Multiplatform](https://github.com/kotlin-hands-on/intro-kotlin-mutliplatform) as an example).

 The lab should reference the project(s) containing the source code:

 `You can find the code for the hands-on lab on [GitHub](https://github.com/kotlin-hands-on/{lab-name})`

-If the project contains several branches, the lab text should describe these branches, give the detailed instructions on installing the project and choosing the correct initial branch.
-After each step, the correct branch should be referred.
+If the lab describes creating the project step-by-step, the state of the project after each step should be present in the project as a separate commit.
+After each step, the correct commit should be referred in the text. `master` branch should contain only the initial state of the project, and the final state with the complete commit history should be stored in the `final` branch.

 ### Automatic compilation and testing of sample projects